What is Churn Buster's Recovery Rate?

 So what is?
 Unsurprisingly, customer loyalty is the answer.

 An air-tight dunning process will keep passive churn to a bare minimum—near zero, in fact.
-But at some point a customer will need to take action to keep their subscription active, and opting-out becomes a deliberate choice.
+But at some point a customer will need to take action to keep their subscription active, and their intent to renew becomes the dominant factor.

 Here’s what an air-tight process looks like:

-- Try the card on-file, and try it again.
-Resolve temporary issues behind the scenes, before emailing to ask for a new payment method.
+- Fix temporary issues behind the scenes, before emailing to ask for a new payment method.

-- Send emails that match your brand’s style, from different members or your team, and invite customer replies.
+- Send emails that match your brand’s style and invite customer replies.

 - Share links that make it easy for customers to update a credit card, avoiding logins when possible.